So, What Exactly Is Floating Offshore Wind?

 Other developers, such as Principle Power and Hexicon, favor a semi-submersible platform design that relies on buoyancy for stability and is suitable for shallower drafts.
 Critics note that the large size of the structures could restrict maneuverability in ports.

 A third design, championed by the French foundation maker Ideol, is a square barge that contains a damping pool to maintain turbine stability.
-Like the semi-sub, this is suitable for shallower waters and Ideol touts the fact that its concrete fabrication is handy from a local content perspective.
+Like the semi-submersible model, this is suitable for shallower waters, and Ideol touts the fact that its concrete fabrication comes in handy from a local content perspective.

 Finally, a concept called the tension-leg platform relies on a taut mooring system to provide stability.
-This allows the structure to be less massive and potentially cheaper than others.
+This allows the structure to have a smaller physical footprint and potentially be cheaper than competing models.
 Danish firm Stiesdal Offshore Technologies is leading the development of this concept with a product called TetraSpar.

 Which of these designs will win out?